Triangulated categories of relative 1-motives: Introduction

 \section{Introduction}

 We now have at our disposal a mature theory of triangulated categories of motivic sheaves with rational coefficients over general base schemes.
-Given a noetherian finite-dimensional scheme $S$, there is a tensor triangulated category $\DA(S)$ which satisfies a number of properties which we state informally. \begin{itemize} \item There are \emph{realisation functors} from $\DA(S)$ to classical triangulated categories of coefficients: derived categories of abelian sheaves for the classical topology in the Betti setting \cite{Ayoub_Betti} and derived categories of $\ell$-adic sheaves in the $\ell$-adic setting \cite{Ayoub_Etale} \cite{CDEt}. \item The $2$-functor $S\mapsto \DA(S)$ has a rich structure leading to a ``formalism of Grothendieck operations'' \cite{Ayoub_these_1} \cite{Ayoub_these_2} (including nearby and vanishing cycles) which is compatible via realisation functors to the classical Grothendieck operations for sheaves in the Betti setting and for $\ell$-adic sheaves in the $\ell$-adic setting. \item Morphisms groups in $\DA(S)$ are related to rational algebraic $K$-theory for $S$ regular \cite[Corollary 14.2.14]{Cisinski_Deglise_BluePreprint} and to Bloch's higher Chow groups when $S$ is smooth over a field \cite[Example 11.23.]{Cisinski_Deglise_BluePreprint}. \item There is a natural finiteness condition leading to a subcategory $\DA_c(S)$ of ``constructible'' motivic sheaves, which is stable under the six operations and maps to constructible derived categories via realisations functors \cite[\S 8]{Ayoub_Etale} \cite[\S 15]{Cisinski_Deglise_BluePreprint}. \item The category $\DA(S)$ can be constructed in several ways, each of which captures important aspects of the theory: motives without transfers \cite{Ayoub_Etale}, Beilinson motives $\DM_{\Bei}(S)$ \cite{Cisinski_Deglise_BluePreprint}, motives with transfers $\DM(S)$ \cite{Cisinski_Deglise_BluePreprint}, $h$-motives $\DM_h(S)$ \cite{Cisinski_Deglise_BluePreprint} \cite{CDEt}, etc. \item In particular, when $S$ is the spectrum of a perfect field $k$, the category $\DA(k)$ is equivalent to $\DM(k)$, which gives access to Voevodsky's cancellation theorem \cite{Voevodsky_Cancellation} and to the theory of homotopy invariant sheaves with transfers \cite{RedBook} \cite{MVW}. \end{itemize}
+Here are some of its highlights. \begin{itemize} \item Given a noetherian finite-dimensional scheme $S$, there is a tensor triangulated $\BQ$-linear category $\DA(S)$. \item There are \emph{realisation functors} from $\DA(S)$ to classical triangulated categories of coefficients: derived categories of abelian sheaves for the classical topology in the Betti setting \cite{Ayoub_Betti} and derived categories of $\ell$-adic sheaves in the $\ell$-adic setting \cite{Ayoub_Etale} \cite{CDEt}. \item The assignement $S\mapsto \DA(S)$ has a rich functoriality leading to a ``formalism of Grothendieck operations'' \cite{Ayoub_these_1} \cite{Ayoub_these_2} (including nearby and vanishing cycles) which is compatible via realisation functors with the classical Grothendieck operations for constructible sheaves in the Betti setting and for $\ell$-adic sheaves in the $\ell$-adic setting \cite[Theoreme 3.19]{Ayoub_Betti}, \cite[Theoreme 9.7]{Ayoub_Etale}. \item Morphisms groups in $\DA(S)$ are related to rational algebraic $K$-theory for $S$ regular \cite[Corollary 14.2.14]{Cisinski_Deglise_BluePreprint} and to Bloch's higher Chow groups when $S$ is smooth over a field \cite[Example 11.23.]{Cisinski_Deglise_BluePreprint}. \item A natural finiteness condition leads to a subcategory $\DA_c(S)$ of ``constructible'' motivic sheaves, which is stable under Grothendieck operations and maps to the constructible derived categories of classical coefficients via realisations functors \cite[\S 8]{Ayoub_Etale} \cite[\S 15]{Cisinski_Deglise_BluePreprint}. \item The category $\DA(S)$ can be constructed in several ways, each of which captures important aspects of the theory: motives without transfers \cite{Ayoub_Etale}, Beilinson motives $\DM_{\Bei}(S)$ \cite{Cisinski_Deglise_BluePreprint}, motives with transfers $\DM(S)$ \cite{Cisinski_Deglise_BluePreprint} (in the case $S$ is geometrically unibranch), $h$-motives $\DM_h(S)$ \cite{VHS} \cite{Cisinski_Deglise_BluePreprint} \cite{CDEt}, etc. In each of those cases, it is constructed as the homotopy category of a stable combinatorial dg-model category, hence $\DA(S)$ admits natural enhancements as a stable dg-category, a stable derivator and a stable $(\infty,1)$-category. \item When $S$ is the spectrum of a perfect field $k$, the category $\DA(k)$ is in particular equivalent to $\DM(k)$, which gives access to Voevodsky's cancellation theorem \cite{Voevodsky_Cancellation} and to the theory of homotopy invariant sheaves with transfers \cite{RedBook} \cite{MVW}. \end{itemize}